- About Us

 The first Distinguished Psychiatrist lecturer was James Masterson, M.D.
 The seventeen others who have received this honor are Drs.
 Glen Gabbard, Ethel Person, Robert Michels, Otto Kernberg, Robert Naborski, Mardi Horowitz, Lenore Terr, Vamik Volkan, Roy Menninger, Russell Meares, John Gunderson, Anthony Bateman, Marcia Kraft Goin, Richard Green, Peter Kramer, Allen Frances and Salman Akhtar.

-2001 DPSS honoree Otto Kernberg, M.D. with PCFA president Richard J. Metzner, M.D.
+2001 DPSS honoree Otto Kernberg, M.D. with PCFA past-president Richard J. Metzner, M.D.